-Years Ended December 31, 2022 2021 2020 (In the usan ds, except well count s) Exploratory well costs capitalized for a period of one year or less \$ \$ 20,903 \$ Exploratory well costs capitalized for a period of one to three years 32,770 30,389 66,573 Exploratory well costs capitalized for a period of four to six years 113,187 166,888 119,716 Ending balance \$ 145,957 \$ 218,180 \$ 186,289 Number of projects that have exploratory well costs that have been capitalized for a period greater than one year 2 3 3
+Years Ended December 31, 2023 2022 2021 (In thousands, except well counts) s) Exploratory well costs capitalized for a period of one year or less \$ 54,274 \$ - \$ 20,903 Exploratory well costs capitalized for a period of one to three years - 32,770 30,389 Exploratory well costs capitalized for a period of four to seven years 157,685 113,187 166,888 Ending balance \$ 211,959 \$ 145,957 \$ 218,180 Number of projects that have exploratory well costs that have been capitalized for a period greater than one year 2 2 3

-As of December 31, 2022, the projects with exploratory well costs capitalized for more than one year since the completion of drilling are related to the Yakaar and Teranga discoveries in the Cayar Offshore Profond block offshore Senegal and the Asam discovery in Block S offshore Equatorial Guinea.
+As of December 31, 2023, the projects with exploratory well costs capitalized for more than one year since the completion of drilling are related to the Yakaar and Teranga discoveries in the Cayar Offshore Profond block offshore Senegal and the Asam discovery in Block S offshore Equatorial Guinea.

-Yakaar and Teranga Discoveries - In May 2016, we completed the Teranga-1 exploration well in the Cayar Offshore Profond Block offshore Senegal, which encountered hydrocarbon pay.
-In June 2017, we completed the Yakaar-1 exploration well in the Cayar Offshore Profond Block offshore Senegal, which encountered hydrocarbon pay.
-In November 2017, an integrated Yakaar-Teranga appraisal plan was submitted to the government of Senegal.
-In September 2019, we completed the Yakaar-2 appraisal well which encountered hydrocarbon pay.
+Yakaar and Teranga Discoveries - In May 2016, we drilled the Teranga-1 exploration well in the Cayar Offshore Profond Block offshore Senegal, which encountered hydrocarbon pay.
+In June 2017, we drilled the Yakaar-1 exploration well in the Cayar Offshore Profond Block offshore Senegal, which encountered hydrocarbon pay.
+In November 2017, an integrated Yakaar-Teranga appraisal plan was submitted to the Government of Senegal.
+In September 2019, we drilled the Yakaar-2 appraisal well which encountered hydrocarbon pay.
 The Yakaar-2 well was drilled approximately nine kilometers from the Yakaar-1 exploration well.
 In July 2021, the current phase of the Cayar Block exploration license was extended up to an additional three years to 2024.
 The Yakaar and Teranga discoveries are being analyzed as a joint development.
-During 2022, we have continued progressing appraisal studies and maturing the first phase development concept design.
-Following additional evaluation, a decision regarding commerciality is expected to be made.
+During 2023, we continued progressing appraisal studies and maturing concept design.
+Following additional evaluation and further concept design development, a decision regarding commerciality is expected to be made.

-Asam Discovery - In October 2019, we completed the S-5 exploration well offshore Equatorial Guinea, which encountered hydrocarbon pay.
+Asam Discovery - In October 2019, we drilled the S-5 exploration well offshore Equatorial Guinea, which encountered hydrocarbon pay.
 The discovery was subsequently named Asam.
 In July 2020, an appraisal work program was approved by the Government of Equatorial Guinea.
 The well is located within tieback range of the Ceiba FPSO and the appraisal work program is currently ongoing to integrate all available data into models to establish the scale of the discovered resource and evaluate the optimum development solution.
 During the fourth quarter of 2022, we received approval from the Government of Equatorial Guinea to enter the second sub-period phase of the Block S exploration license with a scheduled expiration in December 2024.
-Engineering has continues to progress concepts around required subsea infrastructure necessary for a subsea tieback.
-Additionally, in December 2022 the Asam field appraisal report was submitted to the Government of Equatorial Guinea.
+Additionally, in December 2022 the Asam Field appraisal report was submitted to the Government of Equatorial Guinea.
+During 2023, studies and concept design continued to progress.
 Following additional evaluation, a decision regarding commerciality will be made.